 Adaptation is also specific.
-Each system has very specific responses.
+Each system has particular responses.
 The physiologic responses that “defend oxygen supply to the brain are distinct from those that maintain the appropriate blood glucose levels.”
 (Levine, 1989)

 Although the changes that occur are sequential, they should not be viewed as linear.
 Rather, Levine describes them as occurring in “cascades” in which there is an interacting and evolving effect in which one sequence is not yet completed when the next begins.

-Nursing interventions based on the conservation of the patient’s energy.
+Nursing interventions are based on the conservation of the patient’s energy.

-Stable state normal alterations in physiologic parameters in response to environmental changes; an energy sparing state, a state of conservation.
+Stable state normal alterations in physiologic parameters respond to environmental changes; an energy sparing state, a state of conservation.

 Modes of Communication

-The many ways in which information, needs, and feelings are transmitted among the patient, family, nurses, and other health care workers.
+The many ways information, needs, and feelings are transmitted among the patient, family, nurses, and other health care workers.

-Interventions that influence adaptation in a favorable way, enhancing the adaptive responses available to the person.
+Interventions that influence adaptation favorably, enhancing the adaptive responses available to the person.

 The following are the major assumptions of The Conservation Model.